fluxninja/aperture/docs/content/reference/configuration/agent.md

 <dt>keep_alive</dt>
 <dd>

 (string, `gte=0s`, default: `180s`) Keep-alive period - 0 = enabled if supported by protocol or OS.
-If negative then keep-alives are disabled.
+If negative then keep-alive is disabled.

 </dd>
 <dt>network</dt>